aws-ia/terraform-aws-eks-blueprints-teams/patterns/development-team/README.md

 - A VPC (required to support module/eks)
 - An EKS cluster (required to support module/teams)
-- A team with `admin` privileges inside Namespaces, but with read-only access to Namespaces and Nodes
+- A team with restricted privileges inside Namespaces, and with read-only access to list Namespaces and Nodes

 To run this pattern you need to execute: